-As busy mums, there’s only so much we can do, and so much we can take before cracks start to show and eventually brake.
-Emotional burnout for mums is very real; it’s happened to me multiple times, and I’m sure it’s happened to you too.
+As busy women, there’s only so much we can do, and so much we can take before cracks start to show and eventually break.
+Feeling emotionally spent is very real; it’s happened to me multiple times, and I’m sure it’s happened to you too.

 The thing is, and what I try to remind myself is, we’re human, but we’re not superhuman.
 If we keep putting so much pressure on ourselves to do absolutely everything (and for some, to do everything perfectly), of course, something is going to break.
-It’s usually us, the mum.
-So how about we give our selves a bit of a break and learn from emotional burnout so that it doesn’t get to that point again.
+So how about we give our selves a bit of a break and learn from feeling mentally exhausted so that it doesn’t get to that point again.

 What are the symptoms of emotional burnout?

 The way I experience emotional exhaustion may be very different to the way you experience it.
 Healthline outlines some of the symptoms people may experience including: